automl/neps/CONTRIBUTING.md

 - We work almost exclusively on the master branch
 - We commit, push, and pull often
 - We automatically run code quality checks at every commit (using [pre-commit](https://pre-commit.com/))
+- We have short-running tests that we manually run before every critical push  (using `pytest`)

 ### Dependency Management